USEPA/emf/EMF/deploy/doc/guides/cost/ch4_control_strategy_manager.md

 Sources|Shows where the data came from and where it is stored in the database, if applicable QA|Shows QA summaries that have been made of the dataset (e.g., state summaries, county summaries)

 In addition to the different tabs, there are buttons at the bottom of the Data Properties window.
-The `Edit Properties` button displays the **Dataset Properties Editor** for *changeing* (as opposed to viewing) the properties of the Dataset.
+The `Edit Properties` button displays the **Dataset Properties Editor** for *changing* (as opposed to viewing) the properties of the Dataset.
 The `Edit Data` button displays the **Dataset Versions Editor** for editing the actual data of the dataset by adding new versions.
 The `Refresh` button updates the data on the **Dataset Properties View** window with the latest information available from the server.
 The `Export` button exports the dataset data to a file.
 The `Close` button closes the **Dataset Properties View** window.

 <a id=dataset_properties_view_window_for_an_emissions_inventory></a>